 About subject area content

+At CAS we seek to contribute to collective efforts to centre African voices and theorising in understanding Africa and the contemporary world.
 The University of Edinburgh has an important and long historical connection with Africa, and the Centre of African Studies (CAS) is a world leading centre for the study of Africa.

 Founded in 1962, CAS provides interdisciplinary undergraduate and postgraduate teaching and supervision on Africa and international development.
-We host a vibrant research community, committed to critical and cutting-edge theoretical and empirical approaches, placing African experiences at the centre of interdisciplinary scholarship.
+We host a vibrant research community, committed to critical and cutting-edge theoretical and empirical approaches, placing African experiences at the heart of interdisciplinary scholarship.

 We are the largest centre of African studies in Europe and regularly appear at the top of UK good university guides.
 We deliver a range of high-quality masters programmes on campus and online.
 We run prestigious PhD programmes that attract students from across the world.